couchbase/sync_gateway/README.md

 A note on changing a user's `admin_channels` property: If you add channels to the dictionary, set the associated sequence number to 0.
 When saved it will be changed to the database's current maximum sequence.
 This ensures that the user's changes feed will correctly send the documents with that channel.

+### Anonymous/Guest Access

-There is a special account named `GUEST` that applies to unauthenticated requests.
-Any request to the public API that does not have an `Authorization` header is treated as the `GUEST` user.
-The default `admin_channels` property of the guest user is `["*"]`, which gives access to all channels.
-In other words, it's the equivalent of CouchDB's "admin party".
-If you want any channels to be read-protected, you'll need to change this first.
+There is a special user account named `GUEST` that applies to unauthenticated requests.
+Any request to the public API that does not have an `Authorization` header or a session cookie is treated as coming from the `GUEST` account.
+This account (and hence, all anonymous access) is disabled by default; to enable it you can clear its `disabled` property.
+You'll probably also want to give it access to some channels, else anonymous requests won't be able to access any documents:

-To disable all guest access, set the guest user's `disabled` property:

-    curl -X PUT localhost:4985/$DB/user/GUEST --data '{"disabled":true, "channels":[]}'
+    curl -X PUT localhost:4985/$DB/user/GUEST --data \
+        '{"disabled":false, "admin_channels":["public"]}'

 ## Roles